Tomshiii/ahk_wiki/Latest/Classes/Editors/adobe.md

 # Premiere

+### ⚠️ Timeline Coords
+This class contains variables that store the coordinates of the Premiere Pro timeline, this allows any scripts that require them to easily move on without needing to retrieve them constantly.
+This however poses a problem as the class will only be able to store those coordinates within its own instance, meaning if another script is launched that also requires those coordinates, it will need to retrieve them again for no reason.

+Because of this I designed some functions that allows other scripts to communicate with `My Scripts.ahk` and share timeline coordinates so the other instance of the class can simply store them without needing to retrieve them itself.

+### ⚠️ UIA
+Some functions within the `Prem {` class require the use of the [UIA](https://github.com/Tomshiii/ahk/wiki/UIA) lib to function correctly.
+Please ensure you have taken the time to fill out that class before proceeding.

 ## <u>`prem.preset()`</u>
 This function will drag and drop any previously saved preset onto the clip you're hovering over.
 Your saved preset MUST be in a folder for this function to work.
 This function contains custom code if the preset is called `loremipsum` and is intended for creating a custom text layer and then dragging your preset on top of it.